 NTSE Syllabus- Key Information

 The NTSE syllabus for every year remains the same as the NCERT syllabus of class 9 and 10.
 The students need to go through the respective books of class 9th and 10th in order to qualify the examination and earn a scholarship.
 Since stage 1 examination is conducted by different state/UTs, the examination date for different states may vary.
-The stage 2 examination is scheduled to be held on the 12th of May in the academic year 2018-19 and the result is bound to be released in the month of November 2019.
+The stage 2 examination is scheduled to be held on the 10th of May 2020 for the academic year 2019-20 and the final result is expected to release in the month of July-September 2020.

 The NTSE syllabus of stage one is usually taken from the books published by the state board.
 This stage is a state-level examination qualifying which progresses the student to the national level.